STAMP-project/pitest-descartes/README.md

 ## What is Descartes?
 Descartes evaluates the capability of your test suite to detect bugs using extreme mutation testing.

-Descartes is a mutation engine plugin for [PIT](http://pitest.org) which implements extreme mutation operators.
+Descartes is a mutation engine plugin for [PIT](http://pitest.org) which implements extreme mutation operators as proposed in the paper [Will my tests tell me if I break this code?](http://dl.acm.org/citation.cfm?doid=2896941.2896944).
 [PIT](http://pitest.org) is a mutation testing system for Java that provides a framework to extend its core functionality using plugins.
 A list of PIT built-in mutation operators can be found in the [tool's web page](http://pitest.org/quickstart/mutators/).